python/cpython/Doc/library/httplib.rst

 .. method:: HTTPConnection.set_tunnel(host,port=None, headers=None)

    Set the host and the port for HTTP Connect Tunnelling.
-Normally used when it is required to do HTTPS Conection through a proxy server.
+Normally used when it is required to do HTTPS Connection through a proxy server.

    The headers argument should be a mapping of extra HTTP headers to send with the CONNECT request.